Home » Industry Watch

 Why is this significant?
 Easy: heading iPod hardware is new for Jon, as was heading software for Avie.
 Both were heads of their respective divisions at NeXT and remained in those positions (at Apple since 1997) until recently.

 Not one but two walked - on the same day.
 Jon Rubinstein, pictured left, was head of hardware at NeXT from the beginning and took over the same position at Apple in 1997.
 Avie Tevanian, pictured right, was head of software at NeXT and took over the same position at Apple in 1997.
-The press are going on about Tevanian's departure on 31 March but they mention precious little about the equally significant Rubinstein and the fact that these two long time friends decided to walk out together. |
+The press are going on about Tevanian's departure on 31 March but they mention precious little about the equally significant Rubinstein and the fact that these two long time friends decided to walk out together.

-Although Avie was chief of software, he was still promoted in 2003 and his old job filled by long time NeXT employee Bertrand Serlet.
+Although Avie was chief of software, he was still promoted in 2003 and his old job filled by long time NeXT programmer Bertrand Serlet.
 Jon was head of hardware at NeXT, shuffled out the NeXTcube and the NeXTstation, and took over the same slot at Apple in 1997.

 As Auric said, 'Once is happenstance.
 Twice is coincidence.
 Three times is enemy action, Mr Bond.'
 Something might very well be afoot.
 It's time to analyse what really happened.
 Using process of elimination of course.
 There are three possible scenarios.